tcrs-ws/tcrs-ws.github.io/cfp.md

 ---

 ## Topics
-**We invite contributions focused on time-centric reactive software and technologies that support it.** Contributions may overlap with any of the following areas:
+**We invite contributions focused on time-centric reactive software and supporting technologies.** Contributions may overlap with any of the following areas:

 - Automotive systems
 - Compiler construction